 SAVA CTE Public Services Pathway

-Students will learn how to control bleeding, treat a burn, and how to splint a broken bone.
-They will also learn the signs and symptoms of a heart attack, stroke, shock, anaphylaxis, as well as hot and cold related problems.
+In this 2.5 credit course, students learn how to control bleeding, treat a burn, and how to splint a broken bone.
+They also learn the signs and symptoms of a heart attack, stroke, shock, anaphylaxis, as well as hot and cold related problems.
 All students who successfully complete this class will be First Aid/CPR certified.

 Anatomy is the study of the human body.
-Students will learn about the heart, lungs, muscles, bones, circulatory system, the organs of the body and how everything works to keep us alive.
-Students will look at slides of body parts, have the opportunity to dissect a sheep’s heart and lungs.
-They will also work with mannequins to learn the internal and external structure of the human body as well as various functions of the body’s systems.
-Students who successfully complete First Aid and Medical Anatomy will be given primary enrollment in Emergency Medical Response 1 (EMR) the following semester.
+In this course, students learn about the heart, lungs, muscles, bones, circulatory system, the organs of the body and how everything works together to keep us alive.
+Students examine slides of body parts, have the opportunity to dissect a sheep’s heart and lungs, and work with mannequins to learn the internal and external structure of the human body and various functions of the body’s systems.
+Students who successfully complete both First Aid and Medical Anatomy will be given primary enrollment in Emergency Medical Response 1 (EMR) the following semester.

 Emergency Medical Response 1